 Our puppies are also raised in our home, in the living room, with cameras for night viewing.
 We are very hands on with the puppies and they are well socialized.
 They are handled by us, our grandchildren and our caregivers.
 They are around and use to normal household noises.
 The puppies will be dewormed every two weeks.
 They are microchipped with AKC Lifetime Reunite.
 They will have a vet visit prior to leaving our care and will be up to date on all vaccinations.

 Here’s a little something about us.

 Dickie and I have been together for 21 years and we own a small trucking company.
 We long haul from Denver CO to Kearney MO.
 Dickie is from Colorado and I’m a Texan.
-We live out in the country on 12 acres in Polo, Missouri an hour NE of Kanas City, MO.
+We live out in the country on 12 acres in Polo, Missouri an hour NE of Kansas City, MO.

 My family got our first dachshund when I was just 13.
 He was a shaded red and we named him Fritz Christopher Hans Carter.
 He was the beginning our my love for dachshunds.
 He lived with my parents so when I got a place of my own in the 80's I couldn’t help but get a dachshund for my place too.
 I got a shaded red and named her Roberta's Klara Yvette.

 That’s when I began to discover the world of breeding.
 Klara only had two litters as she got eclampsia with the second and passed away shortly after giving birth (her vet said there was nothing to worry about).